fdbozzo/foxbin2prg/README.md

 This is the perpetuation of [Fernando D. Bozzo](https://github.com/fdbozzo) foxbin2prg.
 It's the main tool with some bugs fixes and some new functions.
-Since I now maintain this project, my [fork](https://github.com/lscheffler/foxbin2prg) is no longer in sync.
+I now maintain only [this project](https://github.com/lscheffler/foxbin2prg), https://github.com/fdbozzo/foxbin2prg is no longer in sync.

 The spanish documentation is not longer maintained - it would fade.
 Remind yourself to compile the exe first.

+## Regenerate after download / clone
-**Note: If you have cloned the project, you must run it against itself to create the binaries.**
+**Note: If you have cloned the project, you must run it against itself to create the binaries ane exes.**
 1. Run
 ```
 CD "path_to_FoxBin2Prg"
+*This uses a special configuration
-DO FOXBIN2PRG.PRG WITH JUSTPATH(FULLPATH("","")),"Prg2Bin",,,,,,,,,FULLPATH("","")+"foxbin2prg_self.cfg"
+DO ReCreate_FoxBin2Prg.prg
 ```
 2. Create the exe by compiling the pjx

 ---
 If you like to value my work, support the Geeks at [![Virtual Fox Fest!](https://virtualfoxfest.com/images/ZoomFoxSmall.png)](https://virtualfoxfest.com/) or [![Southwest Fox!](http://www.swfox.net/images/KokoWhite.jpg)](https://www.swfox.net).
-I also do not reject invitations to a beer, next time in Gilbert.
+I also do not reject invitations to a beer, next time in Arizona.

 ---
 If you like to see Fernandos blog, or value his work: